 After all, you can’t rebel by not taking insulin.

-But many parents of children with diabetes (CWD’s) cringe when they see these proclamations.
-I think there are several reasons why many d-parents want their kids to use a fresh lancet with every (or most every) blood sugar check.
+But many parents of children with diabetes (CWDs) cringe when they see these proclamations.
+I think there are several reasons why many d-parents want their kids to use a fresh lancet with every (or almost every) blood sugar check.

 And in the road to independence, it’s an age-appropriate self-care item that we can have our children do long before they take on more complicated tasks.

-By the way, lancets dull with each use making them more painful.
-And once they have penetrated skin and been exposed to blood, they are dirty.
+By the way, lancets dull with each use, making them more painful.
+And once they have penetrated the skin and been exposed to blood, they are dirty.

 Shouldn’t we want checking blood sugar to be the most comfortable it can be for our kids?

 It’s all about habits.
-If we instill good habits in our kids, they can take those habits with them as they begin more and more self-management, eventually doing it all on their own when they go on school trips as high schoolers or go off to college.
+If we instill good habits in our kids, they can take those habits with them as they begin more and more self-management, eventually doing it all independently when they go on school trips as high schoolers or go off to college.

-Will they do 100% of what they in theory should do 100% of the time?
+Will they do 100% of what they, in theory, should do 100% of the time?
 Probably not.
-But if we set up good habits now, then maybe they will continue doing the majority of the things they should do to take care of themselves properly.
+But if we set up good habits now, maybe they will continue doing most of the things they should do to take care of themselves properly.